hakavlad/le9-patch/README.md

 - `le9ec-5.10.patch` may be correctly applied to vanilla Linux 5.10—5.13;
 - `le9ec-5.13-rc2-MGLRU.patch` may be correctly applied to Linux 5.13 with [mgLRU patchset v3](https://lore.kernel.org/lkml/20210520065355.2736558-1-yuzhao@google.com/) applied;
 - `le9ec-5.14-rc6-MGLRU.patch` may be correctly applied to Linux 5.14 with [mgLRU patchset v4](https://lore.kernel.org/lkml/20210818063107.2696454-1-yuzhao@google.com/) applied;
-- `le9ec-5.14.patch` may be correctly applied to vanilla Linux 5.14.
+- `le9ec-5.14.patch` may be correctly applied to vanilla Linux 5.14;
+- `le9ec-5.15.patch` may be correctly applied to vanilla Linux 5.15.

 ## Effects